 Windows users have their pick of the litter when it comes to VPNs.
 As the most popular operating system in the world, almost every VPN service caters to Windows users.
 Most of their apps work on all recent versions of the OS including Windows 7, Windows 8, and Windows 10.

 The ubiquity makes it difficult to narrow down the criteria by which to judge the best Windows VPN.
 The best VPN for unblocking Netflix and Hulu on Windows, for example, might not be the best VPN for torrenting on Windows.

 Because of that, we looked for the best VPNs for Windows with the best all-around performance, security, design, and customer support.
 Note that all of the VPNs on this list should also work with recent Microsoft Surface models, which run full Windows 8.1 and Windows 10 operating systems.

 A VPN, at its core, is a privacy tool.
-Microsoft has built in some known tracking and advertising features that impose on users’ privacy.
+Microsoft has built some known tracking and advertising features into Windows 10 that impose on users’ privacy.
 The company has a history of cooperating with the NSA in bulk data collection, as exposed by Edward Snowden.
 For these reasons, we prefer VPNs that keep no logs of user activity and are based outside of the United States.

 In the end, our criteria for choosing the best VPN for Windows 7, 8, 8.1, and 10 include:

 ExpressVPN is incorporated in the British Virgin Islands, which is beyond the jurisdiction of both the USA and UK governments.
 It keeps no traffic logs and uses the strongest available security, including 256-bit AES encryption and perfect forward secrecy.
 Users can choose from over 1,500 servers located in 94 countries.
 Live chat support is available around the clock.
 ExpressVPN can unblock Netflix, Hulu, BBC iPlayer, Amazon Prime Video, and HBO Now as of time of writing.